rmattila/rmattila.github.io/about.md

 Zhejiang University, Caltech and the University of British Colombia (UBC).
 My research interests are in the identification and control of hidden Markov models and applications related to social networks.

+## PhD Courses
+* Partially Observed Markov Decision Processes: From Filtering to Control
+* SF2972 Game Theory
+* FEL3370 Mathematical Methods in Signals, Systems and Control
+* AK3012 Supplementary Course in Theory and Methodology of Science
+* FSF3970 Bayesian Networks
+* FEL3230 Graduate Course on Hybrid Control Systems
+* Probabilistic Verification and Synthesis by Prof. Marta Kwiatkowska
+* FLH3000 Basic Communication and Teaching